Haridwar - About Haridwar

 Haridwar Travel Guide

 Haridwar can be visited through out the year.
-Shoes are not allowed in all temples.
+Shoes are not allowed in all Temples of Haridwar.
 Haridwar city is spread over 12.3 sq kms.
 Its Altitude is 315 meter from sea level.
 Literacy rate in Haridwar is 73.43 percent.
-According to census in 2011 population of Haridwar district was 18,90,422 in which Haridwar city has 1,75,010.
+According to census in 2011, population of Haridwar district was 18,90,422 in which Haridwar city has 1,75,010.
 Haridwar district sex ratio is 880 female per 1000 male.
 Hindi, Garhwali and English are the major languages in Haridwar.
 Non vegetarian food and alcohol is strictly not allowed in Haridwar.
 Auto rickshaw (Vikrams or three wheelers) are best option for visit in side in city.
 You can also use it on sharing basis.
 Cotton cloths in summer and woolen cloths in winter are best options for clothing.
 Avoid short cloths (such as swim suites, mini skirts) because this is holy town.
 Shoes are strictly not allowed in any temple, holy place or even in the river Ganges.
 Photography inside the temple or ashram is not allowed at many places.
 Haridwar is 230 km from Delhi and 25 km from Rishikesh and 110 km from Mussoorie and 55 Km from Dehradun and 110 km from Devprayag.

 Things To Do In Haridwar